Skip to main content

 Core requirements

-HDFS is a unique degree that combines a strong background in developmental science with well-rounded training and preparation for a variety of careers in non-profit and for-profit settings that promote health and well-being.
+HDFS is a unique degree that combines a strong background in developmental science with well-rounded training and preparation for a variety of careers in non-profit and for-profit settings that promote healthy development and well-being.
 All students in the major complete a set of required courses that focus on developmental science and career preparation.

 Developmental science